efemberg11/GeoModel_rmakhman/README.md

 # Build, run and options

- The application can be built and used both with sequential and multithreaded Geant4 builds.
-In case of multithreaded Geant4 toolkit, the application will run in proper multithreaded mode.
+ The applications can be built and used both with sequential and multithreaded Geant4 builds.
+In case of multithreaded Geant4 toolkit, the applications will run in proper multithreaded mode.

  Run the executable with the --help option to see the available options: